Simon3FourStudios/Simon3FourStudios.github.io/_posts/2020-01-23-xamarin-forms-shell.md

 tags: xamarin.forms shell
 ---

+In this post, I'll show you how to create an app using Xamarin.Forms Shell, add a Flyout menu with an image header and add a new page.
 This is a quick guide to getting started with Xamarin.Forms Shell.
 I'm going to assume that you are already familiar with Xamarin.Forms and Visual Studio 2019 or Visual Studio for Mac.

 Shell was added to Xamarin.Forms in v4.0 and was released in May 2019.
 From the [Release Notes](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/release-notes/4.0/4.0.0), Xamarin describes Shell as *"... a simplified way to express the structure and navigation for your application in a single file.
 No more dealing with different page types to handle setting up complicated navigation.
 It supports flyout menu, bottom tabs, top tabs, and an integrated search handler.
 A new URI based navigation routing system has been implemented in addition to the existing push/pop navigation service.
 Now you can route to any point in your application, no matter how deep, and handle navigation events to perform custom logic such as canceling the back action."*